JamesRobertSutcliffe/fruit-basket/README.md

 HTML / CSS

-Change fruit cards to image carousel?
+-Change fruit cards to image carousel?

-basket ---- move to modal or new area on click?!?! resize images - all to the size of kiwi
+-resize images - all to the size of kiwi

-JS

-Moving on....

-Add detail and pay section???
+-add modal linking to proceed to payment button / within modal add basket plus 'register to puschase' then popout thanking user
+- add linnk to purchase in nav bar displaying same modal